chmcewan/Provisio/README.md

       rm -fR /
     #end

-Commented scripts are syntactically valid without Provisio and, depending on the features used, may be self-sufficient as releasable code because there may be no distinction between *once* and *always* in production.
-Provisio still can be helpful during development, while configurations may be less determined.
+Commented scripts are syntactically valid without Provisio and may be self-sufficient as releasable code if there is no distinction between *once* and *always* in production.
+Provisio can still be helpful during development, where configurations may be less determined.

 ### Secondary provisio commands